Teacher well-being

 Building a personal wellbeing toolkit doesn't require expensive equipment or lengthy training courses.
 The most effective resources are often simple, accessible tools that fit naturally into your teaching day.
 Research from the Education Support Partnership shows that teachers who use regular wellbeing practices report 40% better stress management and improved classroom performance.

-Start with mindfulness apps designed specifically for educators.
-Apps like Calm Schools or Headspace for Educators offer quick, three-minute sessions you can use during transition periods or whilst pupils complete independent work.
+Start with mindfulness apps designed.
+Apps like Calm Schools or Headspace for Educators offer quick, three-minute sessions you can use during transition periods or whilst learners complete independent work.
 Many schools now provide free subscriptions, recognising that a teacher who takes brief mental breaks teaches more effectively than one who powers through exhaustion.

 Physical wellbeing tools are equally important.
 Keep a refillable water bottle on your desk; dehydration significantly impacts concentration and mood.
 Consider a standing desk converter for your planning periods, as alternating between sitting and standing reduces back pain and increases energy levels.
 Some teachers swear by acupressure mats, which they use for five minutes during lunch to release tension from hours of standing.